• Skip to primary navigation

 Baked Shortbread Crust Dough ready for topping

-In a large saucepan, you’ll combine the filling ingredients and then pour it over the pecans.
+• In a large saucepan, you’ll combine the filling ingredients and then pour them over the pecans.
 Toss the mixture together until it’s well coated.

 Pecan filling in a large clear bowl